Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ### GenBank analysis:
 **1. Generate the benchmarking data.**

-**Before running the script please change the DFAST_QC genome directory pathway to your machine.
-This is necessary since the script will collect a list of genomes present there and use them in a filtering step**
+**Before running the script, please update the directory pathway for the DFAST_QC genome directory to match your local machine.
+This adjustment is essential as the script will compile a list of genomes from this location and utilize them during the filtering process.**
 ```
 genome_directory = "/path/to/dfast_qc/genomes/directory"
 ```